pcaston/OpenPeerPower.github.io/source/_posts/2020-01-31-community-highlights.markdown

 Com'on, we all know what it is like to be in the restroom, taking a number two, discovering that you are out of paper.

 For the-berik, on our [subreddit][reddit], it was reason enough to do something about it.
-He converted his toilet roll holder into a smart version using an ESP8266 chip, a load cell and [ESPHome][esphome], allowing Home Assistant to know how many rolls of toilet paper are left on the holder.
+He converted his toilet roll holder into a smart version using an ESP8266 chip, a load cell and [ESPHome][esphome], allowing Open Peer Power to know how many rolls of toilet paper are left on the holder.

 Click on the video below to see how it works.